beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 # List the stashes that have been stored
 $ git stash list

-# Apply the last recent stash that have been stored in the current line of development
+# Apply the last recent stash in the current line of development
 $ git stash apply

-# Apply the second last recent stash that have been stored in the current line of development
+# Apply the second last recent stash in the current line of development
 $ git stash apply stash@{1}
 ```